What is blepharoplasty?

 Are there any risks associated with blepharoplasty?

 Like all surgical procedures, blepharoplasty can involve risks, although these are rare.
-It is essential to discuss possible risks and complications with your surgeon.
+It is essential to discuss any risks and complications with your surgeon.

 Can blepharoplasty be combined with other cosmetic procedures?